Understanding Systems and Procedure Packs in Accordance with EU MDR

-The European Union Medical Device Regulation (EU MDR) has ushered in significant changes in the regulatory landscape for medical devices in Europe.
-Amidst the various provisions and requirements, the regulation of medical procedure packs and system packs have undergone notable adjustments.
+The European Union Medical Device Regulation (EU MDR) has introduced significant changes in the regulatory framework for medical devices in Europe.
+Regulation of medical procedure packs and system packs have undergone notable adjustments.
 Article 22 of EU MDR 2017/745 outlines the regulatory requirements for both system and procedure packs.

 According to EU MDR Article 2(11), a system refers to a combination of products, whether packaged together or not, intended for interconnection or combination to achieve a specific medical purpose.
-System packs contain various products designed to function as a cohesive system, serving a specific medical purpose.
-These can encompass a wide range of items, from diagnostic equipment to surgical instruments, often assembled for specific medical specialties or clinical applications.
-Examples include X-ray systems.
+System packs contain various products (ranging from diagnostic equipment to surgical instruments) that are designed to function as a system to carry out a specific medical procedure or purpose.
+The X-ray system is an example for this.

 A procedure pack can include solely medical devices, but it may also contain other product types that are subject to different regulations.
 Medical devices bearing a CE marking can be combined in a manner consistent with their intended purpose and manufacturer's usage limits, allowing them to be marketed as a system pack.
 The following types of devices can be combined together: